Eastern Gulf Coast, Thailand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. It's important that you choose the necessary type.
-Most adapters for sale now are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A, B, C and O. Be careful to choose the necessary type.
+Most adapters for sale now are simply plug changers and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be appropriate for most countries.

 Make your flight more comfortable with an airplane phone mount